syedpeer/coolLabs.io/about/vision.md

 ## Cost efficient 💰

-Some applications / services are pretty good but overpriced and which are free are always very limited or selling your data.
+Lots of applications / services are pretty good but overpriced and which are free are mostly very limited or misusing your data.

-We are continuously trying to be cheap as possible.
+We are continuously trying to be cheaper and cheaper.